High-speed rail in Australia

+The High Speed Rail Authority, a federal government agency established in 2023, has been tasked with "advising on, planning, developing and overseeing the construction and operation of a transformational network along Australia's eastern seaboard".
+The authority's first priority is planning and corridor works for the Sydney to Newcastle section of a high-speed rail network, backed by a $500 million commitment from the Australian Government.

 Overview

 The construction of a high-speed rail link along the east coast has been the target of several investigations since the early 1980s.
 Air travel dominates the inter-capital travel market, and intra-rural travel is almost exclusively car-based.
 Rail has a significant presence in the rural / city fringe commuter market, but inter-capital rail currently has very low market share due to low speeds and infrequent service.
 However, travel times between the capitals by high-speed rail could be as fast as or faster than air travel, as the 2013 High Speed Rail Study Phase 2 Report estimated that conventional high-speed rail express journeys from Sydney to Melbourne would take 2 hours and 44 minutes, while those from Sydney to Brisbane would take 2 hours and 37 minutes.

 Various studies and recommendations have asserted that a high-speed rail service between the major eastern capital cities could be viable as an alternative to air.
 Although such studies have generated much interest from the private sector and captured the imagination of the general public upon their release, to date no private-sector proposal has been able to demonstrate financial viability without the need for significant government assistance.

-However, a mature high-speed rail system would be more economically competitive than air and locomotive travel, provide mass transit and have a duration of travel that would compare with air travel or be quicker, and would reduce national carbon dioxide emissions.
+A mature high-speed rail system would be more economically competitive, provide mass transit, have a duration of travel that would compare with or be quicker than air travel, and would reduce national carbon dioxide emissions.

 In 2012, over 12 million people lived along the Sydney–Melbourne rail corridor.

-History

-The following is a non-exhaustive overview of semi-high-speed/higher-speed and high-speed rail projects in Australia.
+Present status

+The maximum service speed on Australian railways is 160 km/h.
+Some trains in Australia are capable of high-speed operation, but are limited by track conditions.
+Regional and inter-city rail is extensive on the Australian mainland, with networks serving New South Wales, Victoria, Queensland and Western Australia.